energy-wize/mkdocs-blog/README.md

 ## Project Goals

-The DF Circles documentation project is designed with the following objectives in mind:
+Among other goals to be outlined in the future, The DF Circles documentation project is designed with the following objectives in mind:

 1. **Consistency**: Establish standardized processes for all Circles, so that every team member follows clear, documented workflows.
 2. **Onboarding**: Provide easy-to-follow resources for new members, making their transition into the Circles smoother and faster.